Do I have to join a pension scheme?

 These allowances should not impact on you if you are on a low income and only have modest pension savings.
 We mention them here briefly, for completeness.

-There is an annual allowance of up to £40,000 (2016/17 onwards).
-For those with income exceeding £150,000, the annual allowance is tapered, at a rate of £1 for every £2 of income above £150,000.
+There is an annual allowance of up to £60,000 (2023/24).
+For those with adjusted income exceeding £260,000 and threshold income above £200,000, the annual allowance is tapered, at a rate of £1 for every £2 of income above £260,000.
 If the increase in the value of your pension rights or your contributions (including employer contributions) exceeds the annual allowance, there is a tax charge on the excess.
 But you may have unused allowance from any of the three previous years which can be offset against the excess amount.
 The tax rate of the annual allowance charge depends on the level of your taxable income.

 - amount of your earnings; or

-There is more information on the annual allowance on the GOV.UK website.
+There is more information on the annual allowance on GOV.UK.

 When can I take my pension?

-We give detailed information on when and how you can take money out of your personal pension in our ‘pensioner section’.
+We give detailed information on when and how tax law allows you to take money out of defined contribution or money purchase pensions (for example, personal pensions) on our pensions flexibility page.
 As there is a lot to think about, we suggest you read that guide in full before taking action.

 Where can I find more information?

 Pensions are complicated.
-If you need detailed advice, the Pensions Advisory Service has an excellent website and a telephone helpline.
-The Pensions Advisory Service is an independent, non-profit organisation.
-It provides free information, advice and guidance on company, personal and stakeholder pension schemes.
+MoneyHelper has an excellent website and a telephone helpline.
+MoneyHelper provides free information, advice and guidance on company, personal and stakeholder pension schemes.
+Its work is backed by the government.

-The government offers a free service, called Pensionwise aimed at peope thinking about taking money out of their pension.
+The government offers a free service, called Pension Wise (as part of MoneyHelper) aimed at people thinking about taking money out of their pension.
 This provides basic information on your possible options.

 HMRC have a general helpline for individuals, pensioners and employees, which you can phone if your question relates to income tax on your pension.